 Comments and Conclusion

-You have learned how to install Sysdig on Ubuntu 20.04 or 21.04 with learning basic navigating and terminal commands in the tutorials in the tutorial.
-Overall, Sysdig combines the functionality of a number of existing command-line tools and combined them into one single application with an excellent GUI or using traditional terminal commands to monitor nearly any part of your Linux system.
+Overall, Sysdig combined the functionality of several existing command-line tools and combined them into one single application with an excellent GUI or uses traditional terminal commands to monitor nearly any part of your Linux system.